-In order to progress an investigation, the minimum information required from a complainant is:
+In order to progress an investigation a complainant should aim to provide the following information where available:

-- Date and time of the incident: - Vehicle identification (plate number, description of vehicle etc.); - Identification of Licensed Operator (if applicable); - Identification of the driver (licence number, personal description); - Description of the incident - 1.13.4 The investigating officer may require the complainant to confirm information in writing. - 1.13.5 A formal response outlining the conclusion of an investigation will be provided to the complainant.
-Where a matter has been reported to the police in order to avoid compromising any investigation licensing officers will usually wait on the outcome of that investigation before considering any further action. - 1.13.6 In order to help customers correctly identify and report either a driver, or a vehicle which caused concern, the Authority requires that certain information is to be displayed inside all licensed vehicles, in the form of an internal vehicle notice. - 1.13.7 The format of the notice will be provided by the licensing authority together with the vehicle licence which be clearly displayed in the front and in the rear seating area of the vehicle. - 1.13.8 The notice is to include details of: - The business name of the operator, or proprietor if it is a Hackney Carriage; - The contact details where a customer can make a complaint or report a concern; - The vehicle registration number; and - The vehicle licence plate number - Contact details of the Council Licensing Department - Council web address for complaints/comments. - 1.13.9 Complaints that are made anonymously unless of a serious nature may be recorded for intelligence purposes only and may not be investigated unless substantiated by a secondary source. - 1.13.10 Complaints of a minor nature may be recorded for intelligence purposes only but may not be pursued unless a history of complaints indicates a potential matter of wider concern. - 1.13.11 Complaints will not be investigated if it is made with vexatious intention, frivolous or has been made repeatedly and previously been subject of investigation.
+- Date and time of the incident; - Vehicle identification (plate number, description of vehicle etc.); - Identification of Licensed Operator (if applicable); - Identification of the driver (licence number, personal description); - Description of the incident

+1.13.4 The investigating officer may require the complainant to confirm information in writing.

+- 1.13.5 A formal response outlining the conclusion of an investigation will be provided to the complainant.
+Where a matter has been reported to the police - in order to avoid compromising any investigation - licensing officers will usually wait on the outcome of that investigation before considering any further action. - 1.13.6 In order to help customers correctly identify and report a driver who may give cause for complaint, the Authority requires that certain information is to be displayed inside all licensed vehicles in the form of an internal vehicle notice. - 1.13.7 The format of the notice will be provided by the licensing authority and shall be clearly displayed and visible from the rear seating area of the vehicle.
+Driver identification can additionally be found either worn by the driver or on the dashboard of the vehicle

+- 1.13.8 The notice is to include: - a photograph of the driver, - the vehicle licence plate number - a QR code that connects to a Council URL address; - the licence number of the driver; and - the email address of the Licensing Authority - 1.13.9 Complaints that are made anonymously unless of a serious nature may be recorded for intelligence purposes only and may not be investigated unless substantiated by a secondary source. - 1.13.10 Complaints of a minor nature may be recorded for intelligence purposes only but may not be pursued unless a history of complaints indicates a potential matter of wider concern. - 1.13.11 Complaints will not be investigated if it is made with vexatious intention, frivolous or has been made repeatedly and previously been subject of investigation. - 1.13.12 Where a complaint potentially indicates a criminal offence enforced by the police or another regulatory body or authority, the information relating to that complaint may be shared with that body or authority.

+Complaints Received by the Licence Holder